micmejia/bible-dump/NKJV/Luke/Luke 9.md

 So I implored Your disciples to cast it out, but they could not."

 ###### 41
-Then Jesus answered and said, "O [^f]faithless and perverse generation, how long shall I be with you and [^g]bear with you?
+Then Jesus answered and said, "O faithless and perverse generation, how long shall I be with you and bear with you?
 Bring your son here."

 ###### 42
 And as he was still coming, the demon threw him down and convulsed _him._ Then Jesus rebuked the unclean spirit, healed the child, and gave him back to his father. ## Jesus Again Predicts His Death